 - Always apply parking brake without pressing release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
 Operate foot brake at same time to reduce operating force. - Switch off the engine and ignition.
 Push key into ignition lock, turn to LOCK and remove.
 Turn the steering wheel until the steering wheel lock is felt to engage.
-For vehicles with automatic transmission, the key can only be removed when the selector lever is in the P. - uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
+For vehicles with automatic transmission, the key can only be removed when the selector lever is in the P. - If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
 On an uphill slope, turn the front wheels away from the kerb.